Impact review cycles

 Peer review:

-1. Performance: This teammate consistently delivers quality work in line with their role/level.
-[Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations] Please provide specific examples in the comment field that supports how this teammate contributed to the success of a project, team, or initiative over the past review period.
+Please provide specific examples in the comment field that supports how this Teammate contributed to the success of a project, team, or initiative over the past review period.
+Where did they excel?
+Where do they need improvement?

-4. Goal Setting: How can this teammate better support you over the next 6 months?
+2. Next 6-months: How can this teammate better support you, your team, and the company over the next 6 months?

 (Response is visible to this teammate)